crspeller/mattermost-plugin-channel-notes/README.md

 # Mattermost Channel Notes Plugin

-A [Mattermost](https://mattermost.com) plugin that extends channel functionality with note taking.
+A [Mattermost](https://mattermost.com) plugin that extends channel functionality with notes!

 ## About

 Sometimes the channel header isn't enough for all the information you want to keep in a channel.
 The channel notes plugin allows for free-form markdown notes for each channel.

-You can tell there are notes in the channel by looking at the channel header icon.
+Users can tell there are notes in the channel by looking at the channel header icon.

 ## Screenshots